VI Corps (Ottoman Empire)

-The VI Corps of the Ottoman Empire (Turkish: 6 ncı Kolordu or Altıncı Kolordu) was one of the corps of the Ottoman Army.
+The VI Corps of the Ottoman Empire (Turkish: 6.
+Kolordu or Altıncı Kolordu) was one of the corps of the Ottoman Army.
 It was formed in the early 20th century during Ottoman military reforms.
 It is most notable for its participation in the offensive phase of the 1916 Romanian Campaign of World War I, where it was involved in heavy action all throughout the five months, inflicting heavy casualties on the Russo-Romanians and breaking through the Allied lines in several key areas.
 Additionally the VI Corps took 8,512 prisoners in Romania, including 6,512 Russians and 2,000 Romanians.

 Formation

 Order of Battle, 1911

 With further reorganizations of the Ottoman Army, to include the creation of corps level headquarters, by 1911 the VI Corps was headquartered in Salonika.
 The Corps before the First Balkan War in 1911 was structured as such: